 What to Expect During Your Consultation for Vertigo/Dizziness Treatment

 Dr. Kay will review your symptoms journal and current medications before examining your ears with an otoscope.
 He may also ask you to perform certain exercises or movements so he can check your sense of balance.
 Based on his findings, he may recommend a treatment for you or order tests to further narrow down the cause of your vertigo.

 Vertigo doesn’t have to impede your life.
 Most cases of vertigo can be successfully treated at Princeton Otolaryngology Associates in the Central New Jersey area.
 To schedule an appointment, contact Dr. Scott Kay.
-We see patients throughout the Central New Jersey area, including the communities of Princeton and Plainsboro.
+We see patients throughout the Central New Jersey area, including the communities of Princeton, Monroe and Plainsboro.